TallaBotChain/botchain-electron-ui/README.md

 NOTE: Apple dev account is required for signing build.(Auto-update will not work for unsigned app)

-Note: S3 storage is currently used for releases.
-It requires you to define  AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env variables.
+Note: GitHub personal access token is required.
+You can generate by going to https://github.com/settings/tokens/new.
+The access token should have the **repo** scope/permission!!!

 Note: Electron-builder allow configure multiple build targets for the same platform.
 We used:
  - MAC OS - .dmg